opencurve/curve/docs/en/nebd_en.md

 ### Key Points

-1. Retry procedure of part1:
+1. Retry policy of part1:

    As what we've mentioned above, part1 only execute limited retries, and this characteristic can be reflected in two aspects:

    1. There's no time out for RPC requests from part1.

-   2. Part1 only executes retries for errors of RPC requests themselves, and forward error      codes return by RPC to upper level directly.
+   2. Part1 only executes retries for errors of RPC requests themselves, and forward error codes returned by RPC to upper level directly.

 Use Write request as an example, and figure3 is the flow chart of the request: